Location: Los Angeles, CA

 General Contractor: William Charles/Structors Inc.

-The Los Angeles Transportation Center Intermodal Facility (LATC) is being upgraded.
-The project involved the construction of a road and bridge to provide additional access to the facility, automated gate entrance, and new parking areas, and drainage system.
+The Los Angeles Transportation Center Intermodal Facility (LATC) has been upgraded with a new road and bridge, enhancing access to the facility.
+The improvements also include an automated gate entrance, expanded parking areas, and a new drainage system.

 The site has been a rail terminal since the early 1900s, and it did not have a stormwater drainage system throughout its yard.
 A new storm sewer system was installed as part of the modernization of the facility.
 StormTrap was contacted to help design a large underground stormwater detention system for the site.